TenjinInc/procrastinator/README.md

    env.log_inside '/var/log/myapp/'
    env.log_at_level Logger::DEBUG

-   # these are the default values:
+   # these are the defaults:
    env.log_inside 'log/' # relative to the running directory env.log_at_level Logger::INFO